MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/configure-extension-file-exclusions-microsoft-defender-antivirus.md

 <a id="review"></a>

-### System environmental variables
+### System environment variables

-The following table lists and describes the system account environmental variables.
+The following table lists and describes the system account environment variables.

 <table border="0" cellspacing="0" cellpadding="20">
 <thead>